-When looking for new stocks to invest in, it’s hard to find a good balance of affordability and growth potential is hard.
+When looking for new stocks to invest in, finding a good balance of affordability and growth potential is hard.
 Where can you discover these gems hidden beneath the mountain of stocks?
-This article will help you find the best stocks under $50 above the $20 mark.
+This article will help you find the best stocks under $50 and above the $20 mark.

 Best Stocks Under $50 to Buy

 Northern Oil & Gas, Inc. (NYSEAMERICAN: NOG)

 Northern Oil & Gas specializes in mineral interests and oil and gas properties in the United States.
 The company has a presence in four states, with over 7,000 active wells.

 10% of these wells are non-operated, making Northern Oil & Gas the largest operator-free extractor.
 Over the last three quarters, NOG has surpassed its revenue estimates through its constant supply of materials.

 Albeit through ups and downs along the way, the share price has climbed 115% over the last year and looks to keep going.
 NOG has also recently introduced a plan to pay its shareholders a 2.09% dividend yield.

-Advertized as a company for investors, rising share prices and a long-term dividend growth plan speak well to traders.
+Advertised as a company for investors, a rising share price and a long-term dividend growth plan speak well to traders.

 Allscripts Healthcare Solutions Inc. (NASDAQ: MDRX)

 Allscripts offers financial, clinical, and operational tools to hospitals and providers.
 The company uses smart electronic health record tools to log data and manage time through customizable workflows.